 - for all documents, ensure margins are no less than 2cm, fonts are sans serif and no smaller than 11 point, papersize is A4 and text is ragged-right justified

-- prepare the case for support, justification of resources, and work plan; templates for these will be sent to you email once you have contacted the Head of Research Facilitation, together with example application material
+- prepare the case for support, justification of resources, and work plan; templates for these, and example application material, will be provided

 - create CVs (in the format specified in the checklist) for each of the visiting or named researchers listed in the grant application